Camping Near Hyrum State Park

 What are some nearby attractions and activities?

-While camping at Hyrum State Park, you'll find yourself perfectly positioned to explore numerous attractions in northern Utah.
-The park itself offers excellent opportunities for boating, fishing, and swimming in the reservoir.
+While staying at Hyrum State Park, you'll find yourself perfectly positioned to explore numerous attractions in northern Utah.
+The park itself offers excellent fishing, boating, and swimming opportunities in its reservoir.
 During winter months, the area transforms into a popular spot for ice fishing and snowmobiling, making it a year-round destination for outdoor enthusiasts.

-For those willing to venture further, Willard Bay State Park is within driving distance and offers additional water recreation opportunities.
-To the north, Bear Lake State Park provides stunning turquoise waters and sandy beaches perfect for a day trip.
-The nearby Wasatch-Cache National Forest offers extensive hiking and mountain biking trails that showcase the region's dramatic mountain scenery.
+For those willing to venture a bit further, Willard Bay State Park is within driving distance and offers additional water recreation opportunities.
+To the north, Bear Lake State Park is famous for its Caribbean-blue waters and legendary raspberry shakes.
+The nearby Wasatch-Cache National Forest provides endless opportunities for hiking, mountain biking, and wildlife viewing.

 What are the camping fees at Hyrum State Park?

 At Hyrum State Park, camping fees vary by season and site type.
-Standard camping sites cost $25 per night for basic sites with no hookups, while sites with electrical hookups are $35 per night.
-During peak season (May through September), there may be an additional $5 fee per night.
-Group camping areas are also available for $75-150 per night, depending on group size and facilities needed.
+Standard non-hookup sites are $25 per night, while full hookup sites (water, electric, and sewer) cost $35 per night.
+Group camping areas are available for $75-150 per night, depending on group size and facilities needed.
+All camping fees include day-use access to the park and its amenities.

 Top points of interest near Hyrum State Park